saqlainGIT/SnakeGame/README.md

 # SnakeGame
-A complete Snake game which shows and Compares highscore and current score.
+A complete Snake game which shows and compares highscore and current score.